 Some of the Colon family moved to Ireland, but this topic is not covered in this excerpt.
 Another 133 words(10 lines of text) about their life in Ireland is included in all our PDF Extended History products.

 For political, religious, and economic reasons, thousands of English families boarded ships for Ireland, the Canadas, the America colonies, and many of smaller tropical colonies in the hope of finding better lives abroad.
 Although the passage on the cramped, dank ships caused many to arrive in the New World diseased and starving, those families that survived the trip often went on to make valuable contributions to those new societies to which they arrived.
 Early immigrants bearing the Colon surname or a spelling variation of the name include :

-Colon Settlers in the United States in the 17th Century
+Colon Settlers in United States in the 17th Century

-Colon Settlers in the United States in the 19th Century
+Colon Settlers in United States in the 19th Century

 The Colon Family Crest was acquired from the Houseofnames.com archives.
 The Colon Family Crest was drawn according to heraldic standards based on published blazons.
 We generally include the oldest published family crest once associated with each surname.